glouppe/info8006-introduction-to-ai/lecture5.md

 - General situation:
     - *Observed variables* (evidence): agent knows certain things about the state of the world (e.g., sensor readings).
     - *Unobserved variables*: agent needs to reason about other aspects that are **uncertain** (e.g., where the ghost is).
-    - *Model*: agent knows or believes something about how the known variables relate to the unknown variables.
+    - (Probabilistic) *model*: agent knows or believes something about how the known variables relate to the unknown variables.
 - How to handle uncertainty?
     - A purely logical approach either:
-        - risks falsehood (because of ignorance about the world or laziness in the model)
+        - risks falsehood (because of ignorance about the world or laziness in the model), or
         - leads to conclusions that are too weak for decision making.
     - **Probabilistic reasoning** provides a framework for managing our knowledge and *beliefs*.